LET'S TALK

 The Anatomy of Fear

-I spent almost fifteen years in ministry pretending to be something I wasn't.
+I spent fifteen years pretending to be something I wasn't.

-Fifteen years.
-Think about that.
-That's 5,475 days of waking up and putting on a costume.
-The pastor mask.
-Mr. Has-It-All-Together.
-The guy with answers for everything—your marriage, your kids, your calling, your cat's anxiety disorder.
-Whatever you needed, I had a verse for it.
-Or at least I'd pretend I did.
+Wearing the pastor mask.
+The guy with answers for everything—your marriage, your kids, your calling, your cat's anxiety disorder—whatever.
+I had a verse for it.
+Or I'd fake it.

-Except none of it was real.
-I was working myself into the ground—fingers bloody, soul empty—because somewhere deep in my gut lived this gnawing terror: If I don't know exactly everything I'm talking about, why would anyone listen to me in the first place?
+Working myself into the ground because somewhere deep in my gut lived this terror: If I don't know everything, why would anyone listen to me?

 So I doubled down.
 Became the expert.
-The professional.
-The seminary-trained theological machine who never said "I don't know" because... well, because I couldn't.
+The professional who never said "I don't know."

-Raw, unfiltered, middle-of-the-night fear that whispered: You're not qualified.
+Maybe it was imposter syndrome.
+Maybe insecurity.
+But mostly?
+Just fear.
+Raw in middle-of-the-night fear whispering: You're not qualified.
 They're going to find out.
 And when they do, you're done.

-Because fear does this thing.
-It doesn't just mess with you.
-It locks you into this performance mindset where you can't let anyone else touch anything because what if they screw it up?
-What if they do it better?
-What if—God forbid—they realize they don't actually need you?
+Because fear locks you into this performance mindset where you can't let anyone else touch anything.
+What if they screw it up?
+What if they realize they don't need you?

 The Fear That Actually Runs Everything

-But the real fear?
-The one pulling all the strings?
+But the real fear pulling all the strings?

 You're not enough.
 You've never been enough.
 And everybody's about to find out.